Messier 106 (M 106)

 Introduction

-According to Stoyan, the spiral galaxy M 106 in the constellation Canes Venatici can be seen in the smallest binoculars and is an easy object for small telescopes.
-This is probably true only for dark skies, because I had trouble to recognize this object in the telescope at all.
+According to Stoyan, the spiral galaxy M 106 (NGC 4258) in the constellation Canes Venatici can be seen in the smallest binoculars and is an easy object for small telescopes.
+This is probably only true for dark skies, because I had trouble to recognize this object in the telescope at all.
 For the eVscope, however, this galaxy was not a problem.
 In addition, on some of my photos I found the small barred spiral galaxy NGC 4248 close to a star.

-On a Vespera photo, I also found the galaxy NGC 4220 (lenticular; and there is also the spiral galaxy NGC 4217 near by, but not yet on a photo) as well as NGC 4231 (lenticular) and NGC 4232 (spiral).
+On a Vespera photo, I also found the galaxies NGC 4220 (lenticular), as well as NGC 4231 (lenticular) and NGC 4232 (spiral).
 NGC 4231 and NGC 4232 form the gravitationally-coupled galaxy pair Holm 356.
+See the evaluation below!

-M 106 NGC 4248 NGC 4220 NGC 4217
+M 106 (NGC 4258) NGC 4248 NGC 4220 NGC 4217 (Holm 354)

 Size: 18.6' x 7.2' (Wikipedia)